-In the process of applying the REIT's accounting policies, management has made the following estimates and assumptions which have the most significant effect on the amounts recognized in the financial statements:
+In the process of applying the REIT's accounting policies, management has made the following estimates and assumptions which have the most significant effect on the amounts recognized in the condensed consolidated interim financial statements:

 - (i) Valuation of investment properties Investment properties are presented at fair value at the reporting date.
 Currently, any change in fair value is determined primarily by using valuations from independent property appraisers, each in accordance with recognized valuation techniques.
-The primary technique used is the discounted cash flow method of valuation and includes estimating, among other things, capitalization rates and future net operating income and discount rates and future cash flows applicable to investment properties, respectively. - (ii) Fair value of financial instruments Where the fair value of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using valuation techniques including the discounted cash flow model.
+The techniques used comprise of the discounted cash flow and direct capitalization methods of valuation and includes estimating, among other things, capitalization rates and future net operating income and discount rates and future cash flows applicable to investment properties, respectively. - (ii) Fair value of financial instruments Where the fair value of financial assets and financial liabilities recorded in the statement of financial position cannot be derived from active markets, they are determined using valuation techniques including the discounted cash flow model.
 Inputs to these models are taken from observable markets where possible, but where this is not feasible a degree of judgment is required in establishing fair values.
 The judgments include considerations of inputs such as liquidity risk, credit risk and volatility.
-Changes in assumptions about these factors could affect the reported fair value of financial instruments.
+Changes in assumptions about these factors could affect the reported fair value of consolidated financial instruments.